 Even though I always travel on a shoestring budget, doesn’t mean that I go and sleep at rock button place or eat dirt cheap food every day.
 If a hostel is cheaper than the rest, then there’s a reason for it.
-It’s normal for hostels that includes breakfast and often free coffee/tea all day to cost more while the cheap one doesn’t have these facilities.
+It’s normal for hostels that include breakfast and often free coffee/tea all day to cost more while the cheap one doesn’t have these facilities.

-This room that included flat screen tv, wi-fi, and huge buffet breakfast was only 1.5Usd more expensive than a dorm bed in a hostel in the same street, that did not include breakfast.
+This room that included flat screen tv, wi-fi, and a huge buffet breakfast was only 1.5Usd more expensive than a dorm bed in a hostel in the same street, that did not include breakfast.

 11.Guide Books don´t know everything.